 He walks me down to the dorm bathroom.
 I don’t resist, but it’s just odd to have a high school minder.
-I defend his quest to sneak into Harvard.
-I half expect him to join me when he shoves me into the shower.
+I defended his quest to sneak into Harvard.
+I half-expect him to join me when he shoves me into the shower.
 That is not wishful thinking.
 Anyway, he seldom showers.

 At commons the 3D girls surround David and me.
 No one mentions Tim, but they eye me for signs of mental instability.
 Do I seem so fragile?
 Anyway, I have David to defend me, everyone’s knight in shining armor.
 I decide to take the bull by the horns.

 “We need to reassess all the projects we have going on and make sure we can cover the tasks that Tim is spearheading.”

 They all smile, knowing I’m not in some depressive funk.